SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bundle.rst

 If your interface obeys to a master/slave topology, you can use the ``IMasterSlave`` trait.
 Then you have to implement the function ``def asMaster(): Unit`` to set the direction of each element from the master's perspective.
 Then you can use the ``master(MyBundle())`` and ``slave(MyBundle())`` syntax in the IO definition.

+There are functions defined as toXXX, such as the ``toStream`` method of the ``Flow`` class.
+These functions can usually be called by the master side.
+In addition, the fromXXX functions are designed for the slave side.
+It is common that there are more functions available for the master side than for the slave side.

 For example:

 .. code-block:: scala